 - Establish a plan for testing before the translated content is available to real users

-The ways in which you can tackle website optimization for international customers is endless.
-While it can seem overwhelming at first, the key is to do your diligent research, establish a budget, and hire the right professionals who have an understanding of SEO, multi-language tactics, and translation services in general to ensure you’re hitting the mark.
+The ways in which you can tackle website optimization for international customers are endless.
+While it can seem overwhelming at first, the key is to do your diligent research, establish a budget, and hire the right professionals who have an understanding of SEO, multi-language tactics, and translation services, in general, to ensure you’re hitting the mark.